c-rutter/imabc/README.md

 ### targets

-Just like the prior distribution information the user has a couple functions for helping them specify the target values and structure of the targets.
+Just like the prior distribution information the user has the following functions for helping them specify the target values and structure of the targets.